logicblocks/salutem/docs/getting-started.md

       (http-endpoint-check-fn url))))
 ```

-[[salutem.core/realtime-check]] additionally supports a `:timeout` option which
+[[salutem.core/realtime-check]] additionally supports a `:salutem/timeout`
-defines the amount of time to wait on a result before considering the health
+option which defines the amount of time to wait on a result before considering
-check evaluation failed.
+the health check evaluation failed.
 By default, this is 10 seconds.
-To override the
+To override
-timeout:
+the timeout:

 ```clojure
 (defn user-profile-service-check